DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Introduction

 We propose to model the spatial covariance of detected keypoints in deep detectors.
 We find that recent detectors share a common design, where a deep convolutional backbone is used to predict a score map that assigns a ``probability'' to a pixel being a point of interest.
 We exploit this common design space, to propose two post-hoc methods that estimate a covariance matrix for each keypoint detected in any pretrained feature detector.
 Our simplest method uses the score at a given pixel to initialize an isotropic covariance matrix.
 We illustrate the learned score maps (lower triangle) overlaid on exemplar images, along with our proposed isotropic covariances in Figure \ref{fig:teaser} (b) for two state-of-the-art deep feature detectors, Superpoint \cite{detone2018superpoint} and D2Net \cite{dusmanu2019d2}.
 We also suggest a theoretically-motivated method to estimate the full spatial covariance matrix of detected keypoints using the local structure tensor.
 The structure tensor models the local saliency of the detections in the score map.
 Figure \ref{fig:teaser} (c) shows the deduced full covariances.
 These covariances capture the larger uncertainty along edges on the learned score map.
 To the best of our knowledge, we are the first to model spatial uncertainties of deep detectors.

 We show in a series of experiments that our proposed methods for modeling the spatial covariances of detected features are directly related with the errors in matching.
-Accounting for them allows us to improve performance in tasks such as triangulation, solving the perspective-n-point (PnP) problem and motion-only bundle adjustment.
+Accounting for them allows us to improve performance in tasks such as solving the perspective-n-point (PnP) problem and nonlinear optimizations.